SangavaiKSPillai-Draup/Task-2-API/readme.md

 3. Install all the requirements present in requirements.txt by the command:

        $ pip install -r requirements.txt
+    The dependencies for these requirements can be found in dependencies.txt .

 4. Create a connection in mongodb, with a new database.
 5. Add three collections: Smartphone, Customer, Orders ; according to the schema given in Models/model.py.
 Populate them with documents.